OsmSharp/tiled-db/README.md

 - Only the additions to the index are stored.
 - (optional) Only the new objects are stored in the seperate indexes.

-TODO:
+### Status:

+- A splitter: Splits an OSM-file into tiles as described above.
+- [TODO] An indexer that builds the indexed based on the tiles.

+##### Details:

 - [x] Build a tile splitter, splits one file in a folder.
   - [x] Build a tile splitter that includes nodes, ways and relations with one stage.
-  - [ ] Build a tile splitter that includes relations with as many iterations as it takes.
+  - [X] Build a tile splitter that includes relations with as many iterations as it takes.
 - [x] Enhance OsmSharp to be able to reset a stream to an object type.
   - [ ] Enhance the OsmSharp binary format to be able to reset a stream to an object type.
 - [ ] Build an indexer that takes a folder of tiles and builds:
-  - [ ] An index of nodes -> tile, ways -> tile and relations -> tile.
+  - [x] An index of nodes -> tile, ways -> tile and relations -> tile.
+  - [ ] Build the actual indexer indexing tile per tile.
+  - [ ] Build a merger to merge the indexes together.
 - [ ] Build an OSM db implementation based on the index and the tiled folder.